Kent Youth County Council elections

 Once elected, deputy members will stand for 1 year whilst elected members will stand for 2 years.

-Polling stations can decide how they want to carry out the elections and we will provide information and case studies on what has worked well before.
+Once registered, polling stations can decide how they want to carry out the elections, however we will provide information and case studies on what has worked well before.
 Polling stations can register to carry out the election online or via a paper ballot.
 We will deliver all election materials including manifesto posters and ballot papers the week before the election and then collect completed ballots from you on Monday 25 November 2019, when the elections have finished.

 For more information please email email@example.com.